The Impact of Qubit Connectivity on Quantum Advantage in Noisy IQP Circuits: Methods

 where $D_\ast(p,k)$ follows the critical-depth scaling in Eq.~\eqref{eq:critical_depth}.
 Using the upper bound in Eq.~\eqref{eq:DH_2D_upper} gives a conservative sufficient condition for entering the simulatable regime:

 whereas the lower bounds in Eqs.~\eqref{eq:DH_2D_dist_lower} and~\eqref{eq:DH_2D_klocal_lower} quantify when nonlocal interaction supports necessarily induce a large upward shift in depth.

 Because the simulatability theory defines $p$ for an abstract interleaved Pauli channel, we do not interpret $p$ as a directly measured hardware gate error rate.
 Instead, we use the phase boundary as a \emph{noise-budget constraint}.
-For a compiled depth $D_H$, let $p_{\mathrm{req}}(D_H,k)$ denote the maximal noise strength such that the simulatability condition $D_H \le D_\ast(p,k)$ is still satisfied, i.e.,
+For depth $D$, define the largest noise strength below the sufficient-simulation threshold as

 For two architectures with depths $D_{\mathrm{FC}}$ and $D_{\mathrm{S}}=D_{\mathrm{FC}}+\Delta D$ (sparse), monotonicity of $D_\ast$ in $p$ implies $p_{\mathrm{req}}(D_{\mathrm{S}},k) \le p_{\mathrm{req}}(D_{\mathrm{FC}},k)$.
 Moreover, using the scaling $D_\ast(p,k)=\Theta\!\bigl(p^{-1}\log(k/p)\bigr)$ (Eq.~\ref{eq:critical_depth}) yields the first-order ratio estimate